morg1207/rb1_autonomy/README.md

 I would like to thank the provided simulation build and behavior_tree_ros2 package for a wrapper of ros2 concepts for BT.

+You can find the implementation and testing on the real robot in the following [video](https://www.youtube.com/watch?v=rZ5ojMnCDvw)

 I hope this project can contribute to the ros2 community.

 ## 1. Configuración